• Skip to primary navigation

 Many cardiac patients will get potassium replacement to aggressively ensure the patient is well within normal limits.
 Your normal potassium level is 3.5-5.0, but if your patient who just had cardiac surgery resulted in a 3.5 K on their am BMP or CMP, chances are that the provider will still want to replace to prevent them from getting below normal.

 Your unit may have a potassium replacement protocol, which enables the bedside nurse to order the potassium replacement based upon their lab and a few other factors.
-These cut down significantly on provider calls early in the shift for this pretty straight forward order.
+These cut down significantly on provider calls early in the shift for a straight forward order.

-It can be a foot-in-mouth situation to page the wrong kind of provider for your patient (IE calling the cardioVASCULAR surgeon instead of the cardioTHORACIC surgeon).
+It can be a foot-in-mouth situation to page the wrong kind of physician for your patient (IE calling the cardioVASCULAR surgeon instead of the cardioTHORACIC surgeon).

 Here’s a brief non-inclusive list of the different kinds of cardiac sub-specialties you may encounter: